cycle/docs/advanced/manual.md

-# Manually Defined Entity Schema
+# Manually defined Mapping Schema
 You can avoid the usage of cycle/annotation extension or any other schema related extension and write the ORM mapping schema manually.

 ## Custom Schema